 Unique Photo Gift Ideas to Surprise and Delight

-This post is the first in a 5-part series entitled Holiday Photo Gift Ideas.
-I will add links to all the posts in the series at the end once all I publish the posts.
+This post is the first in a 3-part series entitled Holiday Photo Gift Ideas.
 This post covers wearable photo gifts.

 Download my free holiday gift planner so you can map out what photo gifts you want to give and to whom.
 I’ll also add you to my mailing list to receive my weeklyish updates.
 I never share your information and there’s an unsubscribe link at the bottom of every email.